armbian/documentation/docs/User-Guide_Allwinner_overlays.md

 Rework may include changing labels, references (phandles) and pinconf bindings.

+### Notes regarding SPI and I2S overlays

+Activating a device on SPI or I2S bus may require more than one overlay.
+In case a bus overlay like `spi0` or `i2s0` exist for the target SoC they need to be activated in addition to a slave device overlay (provided or custom/user-made).
+Please note that these overlays (`spi0`, `i2s0`) do not enable any slave devices (like spidev or I2S codec).

 ### Debugging

 As overlays and overlay parameters are applied by the u-boot, it is impossible to get any debugging information (such as error messages) from the OS.